Distinguished Major Program Coordinator

-The Distinguished Majors Program (DMP) offers students who major in either the Studies degree or the Language & Literature degree, the opportunity to graduate with distinction by pursuing an in-depth analysis of issues and topics related to their major.
-To qualify, students must meet all the requirements of their major in addition to the following:
+The Distinguished Majors Program (DMP) offers students who major in either the Studies degree or the Language & Literature degree, the opportunity to graduate with distinction by pursuing in-depth research involving analysis of issues and topics related to their major and culminating in the writing of a thesis.
+To qualify, students must meet satisfy the following requirements (in addition to all the normal requirements of their major):

 - Students are encouraged to use primary language sources in researching their theses.
 The standards for admission, program requirements, and evaluation procedures are outlined below.

 Admission into the DMP occurs in the Spring semester of the student's third year.
 Applicants must have declared either the Studies major or the Language & Literature major.
 Applicants must have a GPA of 3.4 or above in both their major GPA and general GPA.
 Applications should include the following: